hiteshkumarbarik/SGIT-DEMO/README.md

-# SUSAMA GROUP OF INNOVATION AND TECHNOLOGY
+# SUSAMA GROUP OF INNOVATION AND TECHNOLOGY (SGIT)
 This is my first repository
 <br>
 Author- Hitesh Kumar Barik